SOPS Setup Navigation

 Required before integration |

-SOPS must be reachable externally for the authorization and callback flow. |
+SOPS must be reachable externally for the authorization and callback flow, but devices can be added and tested first. |

 Google Calendar / Google Workspace |